A “Kee” to Progress

 Kiester Community Food Pantry

-Our Savior’s Lutheran Church 1st & 3rd Wednesdays of the month 4-6 p.m.
+Our Savior’s Lutheran Church 1st & 3rd Thursdays of the month 4-6 p.m.

 Kiester Civic and Commerce

 There are over 50 members of the Kiester Civic and Commerce organization which works to promote the businesses in the area.
 Kiester Civic and Commerce is a vehicle for business people to work together in activities and events such as the Kiester Days Celebration in June.
-They also host a City Wide Garage Sale in May, cooperate with the Gopher Hawkeye Association in sponsoring the Farming of Yesteryear threshing show in September, and do special promotions over the holidays of Thanksgiving and Christmas.
+They cooperate with the Gopher Hawkeye Association in sponsoring the Farming of Yesteryear threshing show in September, and do special promotions over the holidays of Thanksgiving and Christmas.
 Kiester Civic and Commerce also helps with community Christmas lighting.

 Kiester Area Historical Society